-C. Agriculture Pesticide Inspection Strategic Plan for FY 2025
+D. Agriculture Pesticide Inspection Strategic Plan for FY 2026

-Table 1 represents the Ag Pest's Inspection Strategic Plan for FY 2025.
-As discussed in Section III of the main report, performance measures for this program are set by the Legislative Budget Board (LBB) in the agency's strategic plan.
+Table 1 represents the Ag Pest's Inspection Strategic Plan for FY 2026.
+As discussed in Section IV of the main report, performance measures for this program are set by the

+Legislative Budget Board (LBB) in the agency's strategic plan.
 The following summarizes only those performance measures for the Ag Pest Program that involve inspections to be performed.
 For this report, re-inspections are included with the routine inspections.
 Since the number of complaints received cannot be predicted in advance of the fiscal year, the number of complaint inspections in the table below represents an estimate based on the number of complaints received in past fiscal years.

 Inspection Type Inspection Goals

 Routine Inspections and Re-Inspections 4,700

-Complaint (estimate based on previous years) 225
+Complaint 225

 Use Observation 125

-Total Planned Inspections FY 2025 5,050
+Total Planned Inspections FY 2026 5,050

-D. Agriculture Pesticide Violations Found and Enforcement Actions During FY 2023
+E. Agriculture Pesticide Violations Found and Enforcement Actions During FY 2024